dpgmediamagazines/django-arctic/docs/index.md

 * Does not depend on any models
 * Optional Authentication/Permission system
 * Class based views that match and extend the ones from Django
-* Default User Interface which can be customised or replaced.
+* Default User Interface which can be customised or replaced

 ## Installation